 Here too, however, you fill out a paper with your details and destination before boarding with the attendant (often just sitting on a chair by the curb, but always by an official sign), which you hand to the taxi driver.

-If the taxi driver refuses to turn on the meter or tells you that there are flat fares from the airport for white cabs, get out immediately and call Grab or get in line at metered.
+If a taxi driver refuses to turn on the meter or tells you that there are flat fares from the airport for white cabs, get out immediately and call Grab or get in line at metered.

 It is with white cabs that you will most often encounter scams, with prices often offered in excess of 1,500 pesos.